Create imagery layers and add them to a web map

 You now want to measure the change in vegetation health caused by the storm.
 You'll compute the difference between the two SAVI layers using the Compute Change raster function.
 For each raster cell, the SAVI value in SAVI After will be subtracted from the value in SAVI Before.
 A resulting positive value will signify a loss of healthy vegetation.

-• For To Raster, choose SAVI_Before.
+• For From Raster, choose SAVI_Before.

 Compute Change parameters

-6. On the map, observe the new layer.
+5. On the map, observe the new layer.

 The white and light gray tones indicate a loss of healthy vegetation (positive numeric values).
 A visual inspection indicates quite clearly that the hailstorm crossed this area diagonally in the northwest to southeast axis, damaging the most fields in that diagonal area.
 The fields in the upper right and lower left side of the image appear much less affected.